DEFRA/ai-data-development-standards/docs/tools/langsmith.md

 # LangSmith

 ## Overview
-Langsmith is a freemium addition to Langchain that provides visibility on how your Langchain code is interacting with LLM’s.
+LangSmith is a freemium addition to Langchain that provides visibility on how your Langchain code is interacting with LLMs.

 ## Usage